Careers for Veterans and Military Spouses

 Time to move on

 Brian G., 32, served in the Air Force for six years.
 He achieved the rank of Captain.
 He lives in Hartford, Conn., where he is a manager in Accounting Operations.
-He shares his story about his career with Aetna.
+He shares his story about his career with Aetna, a CVS Health Company.

 Brian was in the first class to enter the Air Force Academy after 9/11.
 During his service, he served as a financial manager.
 He deployed to Afghanistan with the Marines, and managed the budgets for electronic systems (such as Early Warning Radars and Command and Control systems).

 When Brian decided to leave the Air Force in 2013, his resume included an Air Force Academy degree, an MBA and six years of military leadership.

 No sweat, right?
 Wrong.
 "The thought of having no job gave me a lot of anxiety and sleepless nights," he says.

 But Brian wanted to move closer to his roots.
 He started networking and took advantage of a military transition assistance program.
 In addition, he talked to mentors.

 Networking and good advice